How to make extra money selling on eBay

 You can sell them at a flat ‘buy now’ price, or put it up for auction and see what people are willing to spend on the item.
 It’s even easier than ever to buy and sell on eBay with its mobile app.

-The great thing is anyone can use eBay, and with a little bit of knowledge, make some extra money on the side with a minimal starting budget – around £30 is all you need to get started.
+The great thing is anyone can use eBay, and with a little bit of knowledge, and with a help of eBay listing templates you can make some extra money on the side with a minimal starting budget – around £30 is all you need to get started.

 To get started selling on eBay you need: